wizard23/asimov-hex/docs/system-description/apps/tile-editor/editor-controls.md

 - "Center View" button to fit all polygons into the visible area.
 - "Save Tiling" downloads a JSON snapshot of the current tiling.
 - "Load Tiling" restores a saved tiling and recenters the view.
+- Save state tracking triggers warnings when leaving or loading if unsaved polygons exist.

 ## Developer notes
 - Implemented via Tweakpane in `src/apps/tile-editor/index.ts`.